Back to blog15 min read

 • Intelligent Field Recognition: Leveraging specialized medical NLP models, DocumentLens can identify and extract specific clinical entities such as diagnoses, medications, allergies, and procedures, even from ambiguous phrasing or rare conditions (Source: https://www.shaip.com/blog/extracting-key-clinical-information-from-electronic-health-records-ehrs-using-nlp/).

-• Grounding to Source Pages: To ensure traceability and auditability, DocumentLens grounds all extracted values directly to their source pages.
-This means that for every piece of data extracted, users can instantly verify its origin within the original document, a critical feature for regulatory compliance.
+• Grounding to Source Pages: To supports traceability and auditability, DocumentLens grounds all extracted values directly to their source pages.
+This means that for each supported piece of data extracted, users can instantly verify its origin within the original document, a critical feature for regulatory compliance.

 • Efficient Ongoing Monitoring: During the trial, DocumentLens automates the processing of incoming lab results, adverse event reports, and other monitoring data, enabling real-time surveillance and faster identification of safety signals.